thelightfeaver/Data-Generator/README.md

 The Generator The Data

 ## Note:
-File name can UPPER and lower!
+File name can be UPPER and lower!
 Always the item last'll be acount records!

 ## Example